The Platform Value System

 6. Industrialize Capital Formation and Deployment

 A fund manager runs two pipelines: one raises capital, one deploys it.
 Fee-earning AUM, the driver of everything the multiple prices, is manufactured where they meet.
 We industrialize both, re-up management and diligence response on the raise side, the sourcing-to-close machine on the deploy side, and the vehicles that convert the two into sticky fee-related earnings.
-The throughput of your investing, not the judgment inside it.
+We industrialize the throughput of your investing and leave the judgment inside it alone.

 7. Earn the Multiple

 Clean management-company financials, the documented equity story, and event readiness, for whichever event you choose: a stake sale, a succession, employee equity that means something, or deliberate independence.
-Optionality is the point.
+The preparation is the same for all four, which is why you can decide late.

 How Engagements Work